For Trump, Loyalty Is Everything — and a One-Way Street

 In private, the president’s exasperation has been even sharper.
 He has intermittently fumed for months over Mr. Sessions’s decision to recuse himself from the investigation into Russian meddling in last year’s election, according to people close to Mr. Trump who insisted on anonymity to describe internal conversations.
 In Mr. Trump’s view, they said, it was that recusal that eventually led to the appointment of a special counsel who took over the investigation.

-And now that anger is spilling over into fury at Sessions’ handling of a revised travel ban the president himself signed, to replace a clumsily drafted version that his own staff wrote which immediately got into legal hot water that has yet to subside.
+And now that anger is spilling over into fury at Sessions’s handling of a revised travel ban the president himself signed, to replace a clumsily drafted version that his own staff wrote that immediately got into legal hot water that has yet to subside.
 It is so thinly veiled that Sean Spicer refused to tell the media on Tuesday that Trump still had confidence in Sessions:

-As former Solicitor General Walter Dillinger told the Times: “I believe it is unprecedented for a president to publicly chastise his own Justice Department.”
+As former solicitor general Walter Dellinger told the Times: “I believe it is unprecedented for a president to publicly chastise his own Justice Department.”

-But this isn’t just any old Justice Department or any old Attorney General: Trump owes an awful lot to Jeff Sessions, who was for a very long time his only Senate supporter, and who contributed as much as anyone to the bundle of views roughly known as Trumpism.
+But this isn’t just any old Justice Department or any old attorney general: Trump owes an awful lot to Jeff Sessions, who was for a very long time his only Senate supporter, and who contributed as much as anyone to the bundle of views roughly known as Trumpism.
 If there is anyone to whom Donald Trump owes gratitude, and hence loyalty, it is Sessions.

 Examining the president’s attacks on the Justice Department, Ezra Klein thinks the problem is less about Sessions than about Trump’s ambivalent understanding of how government works: